Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

-ReMoods has been created 4 more custom styles that you can use within the Spoiler block for advanced usage:
+ReMoods has been created 4 more custom styles that you can use within the Spoiler block for advanced use:

 1. Spoiler Block > Span
 2. Spoiler Block > List